Neuvella/CMU-CCS-Activities/README.md

 # CMU-CCS-Activities
-These are the activities of College of Computer Sciences (CCS) College of Malabon University (CMU) and my source code for people interested.
+These are the activities of College of Computer Sciences (CCS) in College of Malabon University (CMU) and my source code for people interested.

 You can take these for preparation>:D